jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

         </namespaces>
     </model>

 The model needs a type and an aspect.
-The chunk of XML below does that.
+The chunk of XML below adds the type.
 Insert it after the closing `namespaces` element:

     <types>
         <type name="scr:rating">